learn-co-curriculum/phase-0-html-lists-lab/README.md

 ## Reinforce Our Understanding Of Unordered Lists Through Creation

+The first part of this challenge is to make the first 2 tests pass by:

+1. Creating an unordered list
+2. Nesting each grilled cheese ingredient as a list item wrapped in `<li>` tags

 Start up `httpserver` or open `index.html` in your browser.
 Let's say we wanted to list out the ingredients required for making a grilled cheese sandwich.
 The ingredients are: `2 slices of bread`, `4 slices of cheese`, `1 tbsp of butter`.